raspberrypilearning/robot-antenna/en/step_7.md

-## What next?
+## Challenge: beeps and flashes

--   Can you make the cardboard robot's antenna stay on for longer?
+-   Make the LED antenna stay on for longer
--   Can you make the light flash more than once?
+-   Make the LED flash more than once
--   Try recording new sounds to play when your program plays.
+-   Record your own sound for the robot to make - be creative!